mythaxis/mythaxis.github.io/content/issue-24/Mine Own.md

 showAuthorFooter: true
 copyright: '© Sharon Dawn Selby 2020 All Rights Reserved'

-description: "As a professional specialist in both communication and literature, you might be forgiven for expecting Sharon Dawn Selby to already have a long list of fiction credits to her name - so imagine our surprise and delight to be able to present her first published story - one which underlines the traditional power of language and place, good manners, and proper introductions."
+description: "As a professional specialist in both communication and literature, you might be forgiven for expecting Sharon Dawn Selby to already have a long list of fiction credits to her name - so imagine our surprise and delight to be able to present her first published story, one which underlines the traditional power of language and place, good manners, and proper introductions."

 morelink: "What's in a name?"